 Pulitzer prize-winning Jhumpa Lahiri writes: “Andrea Bajani’s haunting portrait of a mother-son relationship accumulates with the quiet urgency of a snowstorm”.
 For Richard Ford “If You Kept a Record of Sins is one of those very strange and compelling novels that never relents in its vision, and forcefully insists, as one of its gifts, that the reader be a part of that vision.
 It's remarkable.”

-His latest novel, Il libro delle case (Feltrinelli, 2021, The Book of Homes) has been nominated for the Premio Strega, and will be published in fifteen countries.
+His latest novel, Il libro delle case (Feltrinelli, 2021, The Book of Homes) has been nominated for the Premio Strega and the Premio Campiello, and is being published in twenty countries.
+It is forthcoming in the US with Deep Vellum.

 He is the editor of Le storie che raccontiamo (Guanda 2021, The Stories We Tell), a collection of essays about writing, including texts by Margaret Atwood, Michael Cunningham, Colm Tóibín, Jhumpa Lahiri, Zadie Smith, Michael Ondaatje.

-He is also an author of journalistic essays and regularly contributes to the daily newspapers la Repubblica and il manifesto.
+He is also an author of journalistic essays and regularly contributes to the daily newspapers la Repubblica and il manifesto, and to the literary supplement of la Stampa, TTL

-His works have been translated into many languages, and published by some of the most prestigious American and European publishers, such as Gallimard, Archipelago Books, Siruela, Anagrama, MacLehose, Atheneum, dtv, Humanitas.
+His works have been translated into many languages, and have appeared internationally with publishers such as Gallimard, Archipelago Books, Siruela, Anagrama, MacLehose, Atheneum, dtv, Humanitas, Deep Vellum, Hakusuisha.